Weekend getaways from Shimla

 Khajjiar is one of the 160 in the world which preserves tropical resemblance to Switzerland.
 The place is blessed with natural beauty and pleasant climate.
 Ferociously vast expanse of green meadows and mildly dense forests with a glimpse of the glorious snow-clad Himalayan peaks make Khajjiar a perfect destination among tourists and travellers.
 The Gulmarg of Himachal Pradesh is another name used by locals to represent Khajjiar and serves as the starting point for treks to Chamba, Dalhousie and Kalatop Wildlife Sanctuary among others.
 Indeed, trekking is the best way to explore Khajjiar.
 Not much is written about Khajjiar's history but temples from the 12th century still intact and presents magnificent grandeur here.

 The Great Himalayan National Park (GHNP) as a natural site has been inscribed into the UNESCO World Heritage list.
 Mystical glaciers and unique ecological conditions of the Western Himalayas were salient features responsible for the park.
-The rare and endemic nature of many animal and plant communities at GHNP are of great interest to the travellers who love adventure and nature.
+The rare and endemic nature of many animal and plant communities at GHNP are of great interest to the travelers who love adventure and nature.
 A sight of the mysterious snow leopard is a visual enjoyment for wildlife photographers and untamed life lovers.
-The unique ecological aspects of the Western Himalaya led to the creation of this park.
 Sparse human populations, exotic flora and fauna, camping and trekking adventures counts as the reason to visit here.